*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 - You connect to a backconnect-type of proxy that forward your requests to the actual residential IP addresses

-- If a residential IP address you use now is blocked (such as getting a 403 response), the provider switches your connection
+- If a residential IP address you use now is blocked (getting a 403 response), the provider switches your connection

 - Your request is sent through another IP address